victorporof/Sublime-HTMLPrettify/README.md

 -- or --

-Open a HTML or JavaScript file, pop out the console in Sublime Text from View -> Show Console, and type `view.run_command("htmlprettify")`.
+Open a HTML, CSS or JavaScript file, pop out the console in Sublime Text from View -> Show Console, and type `view.run_command("htmlprettify")`.

 Writing commands in the console is ugly.
 Set up your own key combo for this, by going to Preferences -> Key Bindings - User, and adding a command in that huge array: `{ "keys": ["super+shift+h"], "command": "htmlprettify" },`.
 You can use any other command you want, thought most of them are already taken.